Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Limitations

-In this study, we introduced a programmable and synthetic dataset, \dataset.
-Our dataset serves as an out-of-distribution evaluation of the inductive and abductive reasoning abilities of LLMs.
-We do not claim that success in our benchmark automatically implies success in real-world tasks, but rather, our benchmark serves as a checkpoint for developing models that are capable of robust real-world abductive and inductive reasoning.
+Our synthetic dataset serves as an out-of-distribution evaluation of the inductive and abductive reasoning abilities of LLMs.
+We do not claim that success in our benchmark automatically implies success in real-world tasks.
+Still, our benchmark serves as a checkpoint for developing models that are capable of robust real-world abductive and inductive reasoning.

-We systematically studied LLMs' inductive and abductive reasoning capabilities.
-Our results suggest that current LLMs can’t generate high-quality hypotheses that match human-level intelligence.
-For example, suppose we use LLMs as a scientific discovery assistant.
-In that case, they may generate superficial hypotheses that can explain observations but fail to uncover more general hypotheses that reveal hidden structures or connections in science.
-Our results can serve to better inform practitioners of LLMs of their limitations, especially in applications that rely heavily on inductive and abductive reasoning.
-The dataset itself opens new avenues for future work, such as training or fine-tuning models to improve their inductive and abductive reasoning capabilities.